 - Harry’s paternal aunt Michelle married Harry Verbeek, the cousin of 38-game player Simon Verbeek;

-- Harry’s paternal uncle Tim married Lou Burke who with her brother Frank Burke (a five-game reserve grade player) are the respective niece and nephew of 1979 premiership wingman Peter Francis;
+- Harry’s paternal uncle Tim married Lou Burke who with her brother Frank Burke (a five-game reserve grade player) are cousins of 1979 premiership wingman Peter Francis;

 - Harry’s paternal aunt Emma married Paul Boxshall who is the nephew of 1970 premiership half-back Barry Mulcair; and